Ireland and Ulster lock Henderson agrees new deal

 Last updated on .From the section Irish Rugby

-The Irish Rugby Football Union announced the deal for the centrally contracted player on Friday afternoon.
+The Irish Rugby Football Union announced the deal for the centrally-contracted player on Friday.

 Henderson, 31, has won 72 Ireland caps, four of which came in this year's Grand Slam-winning Six Nations campaign.